pavs315/Kaldi-ASR-template/README.md

 ## Config files

-Create a folder conf in the model directory and copy the decode.config and mfcc.conf files from this directory.
+Create a folder conf in the model directory and copy the decode.config and mfcc.conf files from this repository.

 ## Running the Model

+Copy the files `cmd.sh`, `path.sh` and `run.sh` to the project directory

 Run `./run.sh`